 As a part of the American Rescue Plan Act, the ERC program works to supply aid to small businesses and as opposed to the paycheck protection program (PPP) loan, you are not required to repay the ERC credit amount.

 Businesses that are seeking to receive the Employee Retention Credit (ERC) must meet one of the two qualifications in order to be eligible.

 Please note: to qualify for the credit, you must have had an average of 500 or fewer full-time employees in 2019, 2020, or the first quarter of 2021.

 There are many eligible businesses that can apply, including Essential Businesses.
 Here are some common industries:

 Claiming your ERTC is simple with Money Financial Group, and we can help you to secure your ERTC before time runs out.

-To attain the Employee Retention Credit, employers must apply by submitting an application and providing evidence of business operations that were suspended due to governmental action related to the COVID-19 pandemic.
-This can include documentation of the orders or restrictions that caused the suspension of normal business operations.
+To acquire the Employee Retention Credit, employers must apply by submitting an application and providing evidence of business operations that were suspended caused by governmental action related to the COVID-19 pandemic.
+This can consist of documentation of the orders or restrictions that caused the pause of normal business operations.
 As well as proof of any wages paid for employers to retain employees during the period of suspension.
 Also, have the profit and losses for 2019-2021, the internal revenue service Form 941 for each quarter of 2019-2021, as well as the gross receipts for the two-year period.